Hgaylor0220/SalonManagementSystem.Solution/ReadME.md

 - navigate to project directory 'SalonManagementSystem.Solution' and run $dotnet restore.
 - Run in the terminal $dotnet run watch

+## Setting up new DB
+- Navigate to the SalonManagementSystem folder in the project
+- In the terminal run the command $ dotnet ef migrations add NewDB.
+This will make file message of your new database.
+- run the command $dotnet ef database update.
+This will add your new updated Database
+- run the command $dotnet run watch To start the application

 ## Specs

 | Scenario | When| given that | Result |